vp777/Rowhammer/3.TCHP Rowhammer/README.md

 ## Command line arguments

 <pre>
-  -s SIZE               allocate SIZE MB buffer for testing (default is 16 MB) -o output_file,       path to the output file, default is stdout -m THRESHOLD_MULT     the THRESHOLD_MULT creates the threshold for SBDR and non-SBDR pairs (default is 1.3) -i ITERATIONS         gather timings for SBDR pairs after ITERATIONS iterations (default is 5000) -b TEST_ITERATIONS    initially hammer the rows for TEST_ITERATIONS iterations (default is 550000) -B STRESS_ITERATIONS  after a bit flip is found, hammer again the targets for STRESS_ITERATIONS (default is 1700000) -q SAMPLE_SIZE        number of measurement to take from a given address pair (default is 8) -e SECS               stop the test after SECS seconds (by default stops when all the rows are tested)
+  -s SIZE               allocate initially SIZE MB buffer (default is 512 MB) -o output_file,       path to the output file, default is stdout -m THRESHOLD_MULT     the THRESHOLD_MULT creates the threshold for SBDR and non-SBDR pairs (default is 1.3) -i ITERATIONS         gather timings for SBDR pairs after ITERATIONS iterations (default is 5000) -b TEST_ITERATIONS    initially hammer the rows for TEST_ITERATIONS iterations (default is 550000) -B STRESS_ITERATIONS  after a bit flip is found, hammer again the targets for STRESS_ITERATIONS (default is 1700000) -q SAMPLE_SIZE        number of measurement to take from a given address pair (default is 13) -e SECS               stop the test after SECS seconds (by default stops when all the rows are tested)
 </pre>